akshayravikumar/TeXnique/README.md

-# pLayTeX
+# PlayTeX

-LaTeX speed-typesetting game.
-How many formulas can you recreate in 4 minutes?
+A LaTeX speed-typesetting game.
+How many formulas can you recreate in three minutes?

+Contributors are welcome!